theo-gk/menu-caching/README.txt

 - When users are logged-in.
 Even when using a per-user cache for logged-in users, menu caching is still super useful to quickly create the menu as the cache files are getting created.
 - On e-commerce sites on pages that can't be cached by dafault, like cart, checkout, my account, wishlist etc.
 - In most e-commerce sites, when a customer adds something to cart, then serving pages from cache stops to prevent false data in the mini-cart.
+- On some AJAX requests that load page content that includes menus.

 Let's see the results from some tests run on a medium-to-large e-commerce site with a mega menu with many categories, a separate mobile menu and a couple more small menus.